jasongaylord/JasonGaylord.com/_posts/2020/10/2020-10-19-dotnet5-launch-dotnet-conf.md

 Learn from some of the top speakers in the industry including Maria Nagagga, Scott Hanselman, Maddy Leger, Leslie Richardson, Carl Franklin, Kathleen Dollard, Mads Torgersen, and more!
 Visit [dotnetconf.net](https://jasong.us/3lTnkhb) for more details.

+Also, if you are planning on upgrading to .NET 5, be sure to follow the migration path outlined here: [jasong.us/2H7h9Hk](https://jasong.us/2H7h9Hk)

 {% include link-thumbnail.html path="2020/10/19/dotnet-conf-dotnet5-launch.jpg" alt=".NET Conf" url="https://jasong.us/3lTnkhb" %}